The Effect of Foreground Galaxies on the Estimation of the Hubble Constant from Type Ia Supernovae: Results

-This section is dedicated to determining the impact of the selection bias caused by the `total blocking' scenario presented in Section \ref{sec:blocking_statistics} on the estimation of $H_0$.
-About $0.18 \%$ of SNe Ia above redshift $0.5$ are excluded in our synthetic catalogue due to blocking.
-We estimate $H_0$ according to the method described in Section \ref{sec:method} using three different SNe Ia samples.
-The first two are control samples: we select two different random samples from the simulated catalogue without regard for blocking, containing both blocked and visible sources.
-To construct the third sample, we consider that all SNe Ia lying within the half-light radius of a foreground galaxy are not visible to us, and only select sources that are visible according to this criterion.
-We find that the sample accounting for SN blocking leads to a slightly higher central value for $H_0$ and a slightly lower central value for $\Omega_{\text{m}}$ than the two control samples.
-However, these biases are not significant at a statistical level, which is not surprising given the small fraction of blocked SNe Ia.
+This section is dedicated to determining the effect of the selection bias caused by the total blocking scenario presented in Section \ref{sec:blocking_statistics} on the estimation of $H_0$.
+About $0.18 \%$ of SNe Ia above a redshift of $0.5$ were excluded from our synthetic catalogue by blocking.
+We estimated $H_0$ according to the method described in Section \ref{sec:method} using three different SNe Ia samples.
+The first two were control samples: We selected two different random samples from the simulated catalogue without regard for blocking.
+They contained both blocked and visible sources.
+To construct the third sample, we considered that all SNe Ia lying within the half-light radius of a foreground galaxy are not visible to us, and we only selected sources that were visible according to this criterion.
+The sample accounting for SN blocking led to a slightly higher central value for $H_0$ and a slightly lower central value for $\Omega_{\text{m}}$ than the two control samples.
+These biases are not significant at a statistical level, however, which is expected because the fraction of blocked SNe Ia is small.

-Note a small caveat regarding the low redshift cut-off introduced in Section \ref{sec:peculiar_motions}: as the fraction of blocked SNe increases with redshift, this cut-off may slightly amplify the effect of SN blocking on $H_0$ by focusing on the part of the Hubble diagram which is the most affected by SN blocking.
-On the other hand, the lower mass threshold imposed to construct the halo catalogue from the N-body simulation leads to underestimating the density of small galaxies when performing abundance matching and consequently also the fraction of blocked sources.
-Therefore, taking these two effects into account, we believe it is reasonable to assume that the effect of SN blocking on $H_0$ presented here remains conservative and is likely to be somewhat more pronounced when using observed SN catalogues.
-Even if this is the case, the systematic bias should nonetheless remain irrelevant given the precision of current $H_0$ estimates.
-However, this selection bias might require further investigation in the coming years if we significantly increase the size and redshift range of SN samples.
+A small caveat regarding the low-redshift cutoff introduced in Section \ref{sec:peculiar_motions}: As the fraction of blocked SNe increases with redshift, this cutoff might slightly amplify the effect of SN blocking on $H_0$ by focusing on the part of the Hubble diagram that is affected most by SN blocking.
+On the other hand, the lower mass threshold we imposed to construct the halo catalogue from the N-body simulation caused us to underestimate the density of small galaxies when we performed the abundance matching, and consequently, also the fraction of blocked sources.
+Therefore, taking these two effects into account, it is reasonable to assume that the effect of SN blocking on $H_0$ presented here remains conservative and is likely to be somewhat more pronounced when using observed SN catalogues.
+The systematic bias is still expected to remain irrelevant because of the precision of current $H_0$ estimates.
+This selection bias might require further investigation in the coming years, however, if we significantly increase the size and redshift range of SN samples.